xaravind/k8s-resources/k8s.md

 Kubernetes is an open-source container orachestration platform for automating the deployment, scaling and management of containers or pods.

-The advantage of k8s over docker is the ability to run **container apps** distributed across multiple VMs.
+One major advantage of Kubernetes over Docker alone is its ability to run **containerized applications** across multiple virtual machines (VMs), enabling scalability and high availability.

 ## Kubernetes Architecture Overview